Job Market Access

 A New Approach

-The model project is taking place within the framework of the cooperation agreement between the Federal Government Commissioner for Migration, Refugees and Integration and the Federal Employment Agency.
+The model project is taking place within the framework of the cooperation agreement between the Federal Government Commissioner for Migration, Refugees and Integration and Federal Government Commissioner for Anti-Racism and the Federal Employment Agency.

 The special feature of this project is the development of an interface management system which enables advice-seeking women to be transferred to specialised counselling services at their local branch of the Federal Employment Agency and Jobcenter.
 In this way, the women's entry or return to working life can be made considerably easier.
 If in the course of their communication with the Fem.OS advisors they express the will, they can receive qualified career counselling, for example from the Commissioner for Equal Opportunities on the Labour Market (BCA) of the Federal Employment Agency.

 The Fem.OS advisors conduct orientation discussions with the women in groups and forums on social media where questions about starting or returning to work are asked.
 In their native language, the women are assisted to formulate initial wishes and define goals, are provided with further information, and are made aware of the specialist advice offered by the Federal Emplyoment Agency and the Jobcenter.